 Notably, the spaces in Didion’s novel importantly draw an even bigger focus on what is said.
 By leaving spaces and structuring the text so episodically, the episodes themselves are emboldened and the protagonist’s experience and the experience of the reader are enlivened.
 Nicholas Rombes writes that the novel is ‘so full of excess truth that it shoots across the page more as a prophecy than a novel’.

-Accepting the spaces then, the sense of emptiness and nothingness, provides the first step in coping with the present, and then allowing this space to frame what is said becomes the second.
-Thus Didion demonstrates a way to overcome the sense of nothingness within the present in the very acceptance of it.
+Accepting the spaces then, the sense of emptiness and nothingness they manufacture provides the first step in coping with the present, and then allowing this space to frame what is said becomes the second.
+Didion demonstrates a way to overcome a sense of nothingness within the present: in the very acceptance of it.